truist/reveal.js/slides/electricity-house/electricity.md

         * It won't actually provide 20A
             * (Unless the breaker fails!)
         * It's OK to do so, but weird
+* 15A outlets are OK on 20A circuits

 ### Outlets: 2-prong